 Two days to Christmas countdown.
 It's going to be so weird to skype haha.

 Tuesday we had a great trade-off.
 I went with the soon to be late Elder Wall.
-We had planned a good long day of finding people to teach.
-We were able to walk a few miles through Little Mexico which was fun and more or less productive.
+We had a good long day of finding planned.
+We were able to get a few miles in of walking through Little Mexico which was fun and more or less productive.

 Wednesday we got a call from someone we talked with about two weeks prior.
 We met this lady after we got stood up at an appointment and were walking around seeing if there was anyone in the area we could talk with.
 We started talking with her and offered some service and were able to rake her lawn.
 We had a good conversion with her and shared Light the World with her.
 She asked us if we could help her to deliver some Christmas packages with the community organization she represented.
 We jumped on the service opportunity and met her at this random retirement community.
 It turned out to be really fun.
 We delivered hams, pastries, and Christmas packages to a bunch of people.

 The same day I also felt inspired to study "Living water" as found in the scriptures.
 Throughout the simple study I was thinking about spiritual self-reliance.
 My favorite scripture from that study was found in D&C 63:23 which says "But unto him that keepeth my commandments I will give the mysteries of my kingdom, and the same shall be in him a well of living water, springing up unto everlasting life."